Where to Ski And Snowboard -

 • High and fairly snow-sure

-• Wide choice of resort villages – high or low, convenient or cute
+• Wide choice of resort villages: high or low, convenient or cute

 • Wooded runs of lower satellite resorts are great in poor weather

-• Cable car link to Les Arcs from one of those satellite villages
+• Cable car link to Les Arcs

 The downside